Akashdeep77-hx/ChatBOT/CODE_OF_CONDUCT.md

-Code of Conduct
+CODE OF CONDUCT

 1. Purpose

 Chatbot aims to be welcoming and inclusive to a wide range of contributors from diverse backgrounds.
 We strive to offer a friendly, safe, and inviting environment for everyone, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).